GiantDole/Event-Platform/README.md

 - *JobApplication*: provides functionality to apply for jobs
 - *JobReview*: offers functionality to review applicants and accept/deny

+**Ideas**:
+- function to auto create a bill for freelancers (law?)
+- multisig for job completion
+- request job progress acknowledgment to lock reward
 ### JobFactory
 **Users**:
 - Applicant: can apply for job offers and accept if successful